 "Association" means the European Communities Trade Mark Association;

-"Bye-Laws" means the Bye-Laws of the Association made pursuant to Article 14 or Article 15;
+"Bye-Laws" means the Bye-Laws of the Association made pursuant to Article 12;

-"Council" means the Council of the Association established by Article 16 or Article 19, or the Members of the Council present at a duly convened meeting of the Council at which a quorum is present;
+"Council" means the Council of the Association established by Article 13, or the Members of the Council present at a duly convened meeting of the Council at which a quorum is present;

 "Council Member" means a duly elected member of the Council;

-"Electronic Form" has the meaning given in section 1168 of the Companies Act 2006;
+"electronic form" has the meaning given in section 1168 of the Act;

-"First Vice-President" and "Second Vice-President" mean respectively the persons holding the offices of First Vice-President and Second Vice-President pursuant to Articles 29 or 30;
+"First Vice-President" and "Second Vice-President" mean respectively the persons holding the offices of First Vice-President and Second Vice-President pursuant to Article 18.1;

-"Member" means (except with reference to a Member of the Council) a person admitted to any class of membership mentioned in Article 3;
+"Member" means (except with reference to a Member of the Council) a person (or in relation to corporate members any corporate body) admitted to any class of membership mentioned in Article 7.2;

-"Member State" means a Member State of the European Economic Community;
+"Member State" means a Member State of the European Union;

-"Ordinary Resolution" has the meaning given in section 282 of the Companies Act 2006;
+"Ordinary Resolution" has the meaning given in section 282 of the Act;

 "Poll" means an entering and counting of votes otherwise than by show of hands;

-"President" means the person holding the office of President pursuant to Article 29 or 30;
+"President" means the person holding the office of President pursuant to Article 18.1;

 "Professional Representative" means a person entitled to appear before the Office or the trade mark registry of a Member State, either on behalf of his employer or on behalf of a professional client;